DevExpress-Examples/asp-net-web-forms-conditional-navigation/Readme.md

 ## Implementation Details

-1. Do not specify the `NavigateURL` property for items or nodes to prevent default items behavior.
+1. Do not specify the `NavigateURL` property for items or nodes to prevent default behavior.
 2. Assign navigate URL to item or node `Name` property.
 It allows you to access navigation URL from item or node context.
 3. Handle the `ItemClick` or `NodeClick` event and perform conditional navigation as shown below.